-As of December 31, 2022, the Company had approximately \$9.0 million of cash.
-The Management Committee has approved a budget of \$13.6 million for the first calendar quarter of 2023, of which the Company's share is \$2.7 million.
-To date the Company, has funded \$1 million of the approved first calendar quarter budget.
+The Peak Gold JV management committee has proposed a significant budget to complete and start the operations of the Manh Choh mine.
+Specifically, the Peak Gold JV management committee has approved a budget for the first and second calendar quarters of 2023 totaling \$42.7 million, of which the Company's share is \$12.8 million.
+To date, the Company has funded \$6.1 million of the approved first and second calendar quarter budgets.
 This budget primarily relates to access road construction and refurbishment and expansion of the Manh Choh camp.
+The Company expects the Peak Gold JV management committee to approve the budgets for the third calendar quarter on or before June 30, 2023, with successive calendar quarterly budgets adopted on a quarterly basis.
+Upon adoption, the Company will be required to make capital contributions of 30% of the budgeted amounts or face the possible dilution of its interest in the Peak Gold JV.
+This will require substantial capital raising efforts by the Company in order to avoid dilution in its Peak Gold JV interest.

-On December 23, 2022 the Company completed the issuance and sale of an aggregate of 283,500 shares of the Company's Common Stock, for \$20.00 per share, and warrants entitling each purchaser to purchase shares of Common Stock for \$25.00 per share in a private placement to certain accredited investors.
+On December 23, 2022, the Company completed the issuance and sale of an aggregate of 283,500 shares of the Company's Common Stock, for \$20.00 per share, and warrants entitling each purchase to purchase shares of Common Stock for \$25.00 per share in a private placement to certain accredited investors.
 Net proceeds from the December 2022 Private Placement totaled approximately \$5.6 million.
 (See Note 8 - Stockholder's Equity for further discussion).
 On January 19, 2023, the Company completed the issuance and sale of an aggregate of 117,500 shares, for \$20.00 per share, and warrants entitling each purchaser to purchase shares of Common Stock for \$25.00 per share in a private placement to certain accredited investors.
 Net proceeds from the January 2023 Private Placement totaled approximately \$2.3 million.
 The Company will use the proceeds from the December 2022 and January 2023 private placements to fund its exploration and development program and for general corporate purposes.
+In May 2023, the Company offered the holders of its December 2022 Warrants and January 2023 Warrants (with an original exercise price of \$25.00) the opportunity to exercise those warrants at the reduced exercise price of \$22.00 and receive shares of common stock, par value \$0.01 per share of Contango ORE, Inc. by paying the reduced exercise price in cash and surrendering the original warrants on or before May 9, 2023.
+As of May 10, 2023, a total of 313,000 December 2022 Warrants and January 2023 Warrants have been exercised resulting in total cash to the Company of \$6.9 million and the issuance of 313,000 shares of Company Common Stock upon such exercise.
+Such shares of Common Stock were issued in reliance on an exemption from registration under the Securities Act, pursuant to Section 4(a)(2) thereof.
+The bases for the availability of this exemption include the facts that the issuance was a private transaction which did not involve a public offering and the shares were offered and sold to a limited number of purchasers.
+Proceeds from the ex